soltaniehha/Intro-to-Data-Analytics-in-R/01-Visualization-I/README.md

 You can use the above command to reset your password, in case you forgot it.

 5. **(Optional) Add a new user:** By running the following command we will create a new user to access our RStudio Server (replace `<USERNAME>` with the username of your choice).
-You will need to provide a password:
+You will be asked to provide a password:
 ```
 sudo adduser <USERNAME>
 ```